Hussein, King of Hejaz: Youth and education

-Hussein was raised at home unlike other young sharifs, who were customarily sent outside of the city to grow up among the nomadic Bedouin.
-Reportedly a studious youth, he mastered the principles of the Arabic language and was also educated in Islamic law and doctrine.
-Among his teachers was Shaykh Muhammad Mahmud at-Turkizi ash-Shinqiti, with whom he studied the seven Mu'allaqat.
-With Shaykh Ahmad Zayni Dahlan he studied the Qur'an, completing its memorization before he was 20 years old.
+Hussein was raised at home, unlike other Hashemite youth who were typically sent outside the city to grow up among Bedouin nomads.
+Apparently a diligent young man, he mastered the principles of the Arabic language and was also educated in Islamic law and doctrine.
+Among his teachers was Sheikh Muhammad Mahmud at-Turkizi ash-Shinqiti, with whom he studied the seven Mu'allaqat.
+With Sheikh Ahmad Zayni Dahlan, he studied the Quran, completing its memorization before the age of 20.

-During Abd Allah's reign, Hussein became familiar with the politics and intrigue surrounding the sharifian court.
-He also participated in numerous expeditions to Nejd and the eastern regions of the Hejaz to meet with the Arab tribes, over whom the emir exerted a loose form of control.
-He learned the ways of the Bedouin, including the skills needed to withstand the harsh desert environment.
-In his travels, he gained a deep knowledge of the desert flora and fauna, and developed a liking for humayni verse, a type of vernacular poetry (malhun) of the Bedouin.
-He also practiced horse-riding and hunting.
+During Abdullah's reign, Hussein became familiar with the politics and intrigue surrounding the Sharifian court.
+He also participated in numerous expeditions to the Najd and the eastern regions of Hejaz to meet the Arab tribes, over whom the Sharifate of Mecca then exerted a loose form of control.
+He learned the customs of the Bedouins, including the skills necessary to withstand the harsh desert environment.
+During his travels, he also gained a thorough knowledge of the desert's flora and fauna and composed poems in humayni verse, a type of vernacular poetry (malhun) of the Bedouins.
+He also practiced horseback riding and hunting.